St George Flag

 See our full Union sizing chart and price list

 Our fully sewn St George flags are ideal for sporting fans.
 We can add any text to any size.
-Sizes start from 1 yard to 4yds.
+Sizes start from 1 yard to 4 yards.
 The letters read correctly on the front and mirror image on the reverse – this is normal.

 Fixings available (no charge): Sleeve, Rope/Toggle, Eyelets, Grommets, Inglefield Clips extra @£8.90